pokeclicker/pokeclicker-wiki/data/Quest Points/overview_description.md

 ---

 ## Uses
-Farm Points can be used to purchase the following:
+Quest Points can be used to purchase the following:

 #### Key Items
 Key | Item Cost